-The University of North Texas Foundation, Inc. ("Foundation") is a not-for-profit organization established for the purpose of providing financial support to the University of North Texas through managing and growing private assets through investment management and administration of endowments and planned gifts.
-This purpose is accomplished by the Foundation's receipt and management of donations (cash and non-cash) from individuals and organizations.
+The University of North Texas Foundation, Inc. (Foundation) is a nonprofit organization with the purpose of providing financial support to the University of North Texas.
+This purpose is accomplished by the Foundation receiving and managing donations (cash and non-cash) from individuals and organizations.

-The Foundation is a not-for-profit organization as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from federal and state income taxes.
+The Foundation is a nonprofit organization as described in Section 501(c)(3) of the Internal Revenue Code and is exempt from federal and state income taxes.